What Causes Postpartum Depression?

-Additionally, women who lack the support of a partner, family members or friends during pregnancy may be more likely to experience symptoms of postpartum depression.
-Women who face abusive domestic situations may also be more likely to develop depression during and after pregnancy.
+Additionally, women who lack the support of a partner, family members, or friends during pregnancy may be more likely to experience symptoms of postpartum depression.
+Women in abusive domestic situations may also be at a greater risk of developing perinatal depression, which is depression during and after pregnancy.

-Other Risk Factors:
+Other Risk Factors

-There are a variety of other possible risk factors that may play a role in whether a woman will develop postpartum depression.
+There are a variety of other possible risk factors that play a role in whether a woman will develop postpartum depression.

 - Having an unplanned or unwanted pregnancy